matthew-tfs/mjcb.io/content/blog/00022-certificate-authority-windows-server-2019.md

 ![TFS Labs Certificate Authority Infrastructure Overview](/images/blog/00022/ca-infrastructure-overview.png)

-The Virtual Machines that are being used in this guide are using the following specifications:
+The virtual machines that are being used in this guide are using the following specifications:

 | Virtual Machine | Operating System     | CPU | Memory  | Hard Disk | IP Address       |
 |:----------------|:---------------------|:----|:--------|:----------|:-----------------|